KameronFreeman/GraphingCalculator/notprogram/docs/ProjectTasks.md

 ### Menu Navigation
 * Description: Seamlessly transitions from function to function.
-* Expected Time to Complete: Completed
+* Expected Time to Complete: 1-5 weeks (constantly changing)
 * Responsible person(s): Everyone

 ### Step-by-Step
 * Description: Provides a step-by-step explanation on how to solve certain mathematical formulas.
-* Expected Time to Complete: Completed
+* Expected Time to Complete: 2-4 weeks
 * Responsible person(s): Alexander Klein

 ### Hypergeometric Calculator
 * Description: Calculates the odds of drawing a certain card from a deck within a certain number of turns.
-* Expected Time to Complete: Completed
+* Expected Time to Complete: 2-3 weeks
 * Responsible person(s): Alexander Klein

 ### Graphing Calculator (Linear Functions)
 * Description: Allows a user to enter a linear function and have the app graph it out.
-* Expected Time to Complete: Completed
+* Expected Time to Complete: 1-2 weeks
 * Responsible person(s): Kameron Freeman

 ### Basic Calculator
 * Description: Does simple addition, subtraction, multiplication, and division.
-* Expected Time to Complete: Completed
+* Expected Time to Complete: 1-2 weeks
 * Responsible person(s): Donovan Heynen

 ## Incomplete Tasks

 ### Graphing Calculator (Non-Linear Functions)
 * Description: Allows the user to be able to graph non linear functions.
-* Expected Time to Complete: 1-2 Weeks
+* Expected Time to Complete: 1-2 weeks
 * Responsible person(s): Kameron Freeman

 ### Graphing Calculator (Systems of Equations)